Last Updated: April 1, 2020

-So, we all know water for health means we must drink water throughout the day.
+So, we all know drinking water for health means we must drink enough water throughout the day.
 But with so many options, it can be difficult to know which is the best type.

-Is it enough to drink simple tap water or should we opt for bottled, filtered, ionized or electrolyte-rich water?
+Is it enough to drink simple tap water or should you opt for bottled, filtered, ionized or electrolyte-rich water?